woocart/localizations/UK/products-electronics.md

 Price: 449.68

-Capture life's special moments in vibrant, beautiful color and detail with the compact and easy-to-use EOS M100 interchangeable lens camera.
+Capture life's special moments in vibrant, beautiful colour and detail with the compact and easy-to-use EOS M100 interchangeable lens camera.
 These impressive results are simple to achieve thanks to the 24.2 Megapixel CMOS (APS-C) sensor along with features including a 3.0-inch tilt-type LCD that rotates 180° for artistic angles and selfies, a Self Portrait Mode and Creative Assist to help guide you in getting the shot you want.
-On the video side, Full HD 60p and Dual Pixel CMOS AF let you record stunning and smooth action, while built-in Wi-Fi, NFC, and Bluetooth technology lets you share it all, any way you like.
+On the video side, Full HD 60p and Dual Pixel CMOS AF let you record a stunning and smooth action, while built-in Wi-Fi, NFC, and Bluetooth technology let you share it all, any way you like.

 - Dual Pixel CMOS AF with Phase-detection.
 - 24.2 Megapixel CMOS (APS-C) Sensor.